WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 document is posted, or it is posted but a specific capability is not included, the capability for the peer is understood.
 Capabilities are receive only, and specify what the entity is willing to receive.
-Capabilities MAY be changed at any time by posting a new capability document.
 Capabilities are bound to the RIPP trunk, and are destroyed when the RIPP trunk is destroyed.

 This specification defines the following capability set.
 This set is extensible through an IANA registry.

-* max-opus-bitrate: The maximum bitrate for receiving Opus voice.
+* max-bitrate: The maximum bitrate for receiving voice.
 This is specified in bits per second.
 It MUST be greater than or equal to 32000.
 Its default is 32000.

-* CJ - I would prefer to just scope all these to audio and not opus and make them apply to any audio codec.

-* max-opus-samplerate: The maximum sample rate for Opus audio.
+* max-samplerate: The maximum sample rate for audio.
 This is specified in Hz.
 It MUST be greater than or equal to 8000.
 Its default is 8000.

-* CJ - I think we need a max sample size as well - default 16 bit
+* max-samplesize: The maximum sample size for audio.
+This is specified in bits.
+It MUST be greater than or equal to 8.
+The default is 16.

-* opus-vbr: Indicates whether the entity supports receiving variable rate Opus audio.
+* force-cbr: Indicates whether the entity requires CBR media only.
 It MUST be either "true" or "false".
-The default is "true".
-If "false", the sender MUST send constant rate audio.
+The default is "false".
+If "true", the sender MUST send constant rate audio.

-* CJ - I would prefer to flip that to "force-cbr".

 * two-channel: Indicates whether the entity supports receiving two audio channels or not.
 Two channel audio is specifically used for RIPP trunks meant to convey listen-only media for the purposes of recording, similar to SIPREC [@RFC7866].
 It MUST be either "true" or "false".
 The default is "false".

-* CJ - I woulr prefer to just have max-channels

 * tnt: Indicates whether the entity supports the takeback-and-transfer command.
 Telcos supporting this feature on a trunk would set it to